- WHAT WE DO

-Choosing the best partner and the most appropriate method to develop custom training can be a daunting endeavor.
-To help simplify the process, we created multiple infographics to illustrate our approach.
-We believe these to be best practices throughout the industry and hope they provide assistance, regardless of who you select as a development partner.
+We are a strong believer that sharing is caring within our industry,therefore, the team has designed and developed multiple infographics to illustrate our research from the industry and our own training experiences.
+We believe these to be best practices throughout the industry and hope they provide assistance in determining the most effective training methods for your organization, regardless of who you select as a development partner.
 If you would like to discuss any of these topics in detail, please contact us today!

 Many corporate training managers have been working with Instructor Led training for many years with the core of their subject matter being held and passed along by several or many individuals in a format that has slowly become problematic for them.
 The question that eLearning developers hear often is what is the difference?
 Why should I look at converting or changing my current training?

 The answer has several reasons, starting with cost.
 For many organizations, the financial expense to train their employees in-house or by a professional trainer can add up fast, with only limited effectiveness.
 They want behavior change and retention of the content.
 This infographic will show the cost differences in converting that training over to engaging, interactive eLearning that provides a return on investment that can outweigh traditional training.